The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Preliminaries

 Note that given $(A,b) \in \mathbb{R}^{m \times n} \times \mathbb{R}^m$, it is easy to check whether the domain $D = \{x \in \mathbb{R}^n: Ax \leq b\}$ is bounded and non-empty by using linear programming.

 We use the projection $\Pi_D$ in this definition, because it is not clear whether there is some syntactic way of ensuring that $g(x) \in D$.
-Note that $\Pi_D$ can be computed efficiently by using convex quadratic programming, but it is unclear whether it can be computed by our arithmetic circuits.
-When $D=[0,1]^n$, the projection $\Pi_D$ can easily be computed by arithmetic circuits, so $\Pi_D$ is not needed in the definition of \clo/.
+Namely, it is unclear whether $\Pi_D$ can be computed inside our arithmetic circuits.
+However, $\Pi_D$ can be computed efficiently by a Turing machine, since it can be formulated as a convex quadratic program, known to be solvable in polynomial time \citep{KozlovTK80-convex-quadratic}.
+To be more precise, given a rational vector $x \in \mathbb{R}^n$, $\Pi_D(x)$ can be computed exactly in time $\textup{poly}(\sz(x), \sz(A), \sz(b))$.
+Note that when $D=[0,1]^n$, the projection $\Pi_D$ can easily be computed by arithmetic circuits, so $\Pi_D$ is not needed in the definition of \clo/.
 Indeed, when $D=[0,1]^n$, we have $[\Pi_D(x)]_i = \min \{1, \max\{0,x_i\}\}$ for all $i \in [n]$ and $x \in \mathbb{R}^n$.

 The definition of \cls/ using 3D-\clo/, instead of 2D-\clo/, \clo/, or \gclo/, leaves open various questions about whether all these different ways of defining it are equivalent.
 We prove that this is indeed the case.
 We discuss this, as well as the robustness of the definition of \cls/ with respect to other modifications in \cref{sec:cls}.